-C BD pool types will be eligible for participation in the Targeted Lending Initiative (TLI) program.
-In addition, the C BD pool type will also be available for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
+The C BD pool type will be eligible for immediate servicing transfer ("PIIT"), so long as both parties meet the servicing transfer requirements communicated in the MBS Guide.
 At issuance, the aggregate unpaid principal balance of all loans in a C BD pool must be at least \$500,000, and consist of at least three loans, with the exception of Custom Bond Finance pool products, which only require, at minimum, an unpaid principal balance of \$25,000.00, and one loan.

 Pursuant to recent changes to the Ginnie Mae II MBS program, the spread of note rates eligible for securitization of C BD pool types must be at least 25 basis points, but not more than 75 basis points, above the security rate.
-Consequently, C BD pool types will have a minimum servicing fee of 19 bps and a maximum servicing fee of 69 bps plus a 6 basis point Ginnie Mae guaranty fee.
-For pools meeting Ginnie Mae's Targeted Lending Initiative, the minimum servicing fees will be 20, 21 and 22 basis points with a guaranty fee of 5, 4 and 3 basis points, respectively.
+Consequently, C BD pool types will have a minimum servicing fee of 19 bps and a maximum servicing fee of 69 bps plus a 6 basis point Ginnie Mae guaranty fee. pools meeting Ginnie Mae's Targeted Lending Initiative, the minimum servicing fees will be 20, 21 and 22 basis points with a guaranty fee of 5, 4 and 3 basis points, respectively.
 The maximum weighted average servicing fee at issuance cannot exceed 72 basis points.